TheIronLord/PitchPerfect/README.md

 # PitchPerfect

 ## Repo Summary
 Pitch Perfect manipulates recordings to fast and slow speed, high and low pitch, and echo and non-echo.
+This app was built using Apple's AVFoundation framework, which is used to access camera, microphone and video editing tools.
+In this project I used it to access the recording feature and used the libraries within that scope to manipulate the recording.
+The code that handled the manipulation was built by Udacity, I used their class which used AVFoundation to get the feature working.

 ![Main Image](Images/MainImage.png)